knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 Now we have a class whose only job is to query for ship stuff, we're not using it anywhere yet, but it's fully ready to go.
 So let's use this inside of `ShipLoader` instead of the PDO object.
 Since we don't need PDO to be passed anymore swap that out fo a `PdoShipStorage` object.
-Let's update that in a few other places and change the property to also be called `shipStorage`.
+Let's update that in a few other places and change the property to be called `shipStorage`.
 Cool!

 Down in `getShips` we used to call `$this->queryForShips();` but we don't need to do that anymore!
 Instead, say `$this->shipStorage->fetchAllShipsData();`.
-Perfect, now scroll down and get rid of the `queryForShips` function all together since we're not using that anymore.
+Perfect, now scroll down and get rid of the `queryForShips` function all together: we're not using that anymore.
 And while we're cleaning things out also delete this `getPDO` function.
 We can delete this because up here where we reference it in `findOneById` we'll do the same thing.
 Remove all the pdo querying logic, and instead say `shipArray = $this->shipStorage->fetchSingleShipData();` and pass it the id.
 This class now has no query logic anywhere.